DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Create an Amazon EventBridge event that has an aws.controltower source and a SetupLandingZone detail-type.
 Add the details of the new AWS account to the detail field of the event.

-- ##### 🔑C. Create an AWSControlTowerExecution role in the new AWS account.
+- ##### 🔑C. Create an<mark> AWSControlTowerExecution role</mark> in the new AWS account.
 Configure the role to allow the AWS Control Tower administrator account to assume the role.

-- ##### 🔑D. Call the AWS Service Catalog ProvisionProduct API operation with the details of the new AWS account.
+- ##### 🔑D. Call the <mark>AWS Service Catalog ProvisionProduct API operation</mark> with the details of the new AWS account.

 - 🔑E. Call the Organizations EnableAWSServiceAccess API operation with the controltower.amazonaws.com service name and the details of the new AWS account.